GlareDB/glaredb.github.io/_glaredb/examples/e-commerce.md

 }
 ```

-## Step 4: GCP - Predictive Analytics Output
+## Step 4: gcp - predictive analytics output

-On Google Cloud Platform, you store CSV files that represent the output from predictive models, such as next purchase prediction:
+On Google Cloud Platform, you store CSV files that
+represent the output from predictive models, such as
+next purchase prediction:

 ```csv
 customer_id,next_purchase_product_id,next_purchase_date
 507f191e810c19729de860ea,P101,2023-02-01
 ```

-## Step 5: Creating External Tables with Our Tool
+## Step 5: creating external tables with our tool

-With GlareDB, you can create external tables linked to your diverse data sources.
+With GlareDB, you can create external tables linked to
+your diverse data sources.
 Here's how you would define the tables for each source:

-**MongoDB (Customer Data)**
+### MongoDB (customer data)

 ```sql
 CREATE EXTERNAL TABLE customers